difference between debit card and credit

 A credit card works quite differently from a debit card.
 It is a card that enables you to borrow money from a credit issuer to pay for goods and services.
 With a credit card, you have a credit facility that lets you borrow money that you will need to repay later, often with interest.

-See also difference between twin xl and twin
+See also difference between margins and padding

 One benefit of using a credit card is that it can improve your credit score if you use it responsibly.
 For example, if you make regular payments on time and keep your credit utilization low, your credit score can increase over time.